-Plans Rainy Days
+Plans Indoor Rainy Season

-What to Doon a Rainy Dayin Mexico City
+What to Do ona Rainy Dayin Mexico City

 Rain in Mexico City is not the end of the world.
 Actually, it might be one of the best times to experience the city.
-The streets get shiny, taco stands start steaming harder, cafés suddenly feel cozier, and the entire city slows down just enough to become cinematic.
+The streets get shiny, taco stands start steaming harder, cafés suddenly feel cosier, and the entire city slows down just enough to become cinematic.

 One minute the sky is perfectly blue.
 The next, everybody is running for cover while someone still casually eats tacos under a tiny plastic roof.
 That is CDMX.
 And despite what people think, rainy season here does not usually mean nonstop rain all day.
 Most storms hit in the afternoon or evening, then disappear almost as quickly as they arrived.

-So instead of hiding in your hotel waiting for the weather to pass, here is what to do.
+So instead of hiding in your hotel waiting for the weather to pass, here is what to actually do.

 01